Huythanh0x/linked-blog-starter-md/Blog.thanh0x.com/Developer/Some method to crack an app or reset the trial.md

 Sample: I can not explicitly mentioned it as there is no available reference for it.
 But it tried it with one of the app I'm using [[All the apps I am using]]
 ### Network manipulation
 ##### One Time check
+Mock Json one time and it upgraded to the premium user and be there forever.
 ##### Every day check
+Mock json and have always o